 Selected Journal Covers

-- Antioxidant impregnated ultra-high molecular weight polyethylene wear debris particles display increased bone remodeling and a superior osteogenic: Osteolytic profile vs. conventional UHMWPE particles in a murine calvaria model.J Orthop Res.
-(2015 Oct 23).
+- Antioxidant impregnated ultra-high molecular weight polyethylene wear debris particles display increased bone remodeling and a superior osteogenic:osteolytic profile vs. conventional UHMWPE particles in a murine calvaria model.J Orthop Res.
+34, 845-51.
+(2016 May 01).

 - Increased numbers of CD23(+) CD21(hi) Bin-like B cells in human reactive and rheumatoid arthritis lymph nodes.Eur J Immunol.
 (2016 Apr 23).